emiliolehoucq/stats-modeling-in-R/exercises.md

 23. Ensure that all the covariates are of the right class

-24. Using Poisson regression, model the number of siezures against the treatment, age and period
+24. Using Poisson regression, model the number of seizures against the treatment, age and period

-25. Using Poisson regression, model the number of siezures against the interaction of all three covariates, treatment, age and period
+25. Using Poisson regression, model the number of seizures against the interaction of all three covariates, treatment, age and period

 26. Using `anova`, what can you say about the iteration factors?